-Audience analysis is the process of investigating the characteristics of a target audience.
-The goal of audience analysis is to develop a thorough understanding of the target market so that you can create marketing strategies and campaigns that appeal directly to them.
+Audience analysis is the process of investigating the characteristics of an audience.
+The goal of audience analysis is to develop a thorough understanding of the market so that you can create marketing strategies and campaigns that appeal directly to them.

 What Are Audience Analysis Data Sources?

-The data needed to conduct an audience analysis can come from a variety of sources, including:
+The data needed to conduct an audience analysis is available from a variety of sources, including:

 - CRM data,

 - Social media listening (including review sites and forums),

 - Interviews and focus groups,